westonkl/InterviewPrep/README.md

 - Outside of work

 - Career goal
-- Uniquef fact about yourself
+- Unique fact about yourself

 ----------------------------------------------------------------